seanmpuckett/sai/readme.md

 SAI, like Python and CoffeeScript, treats whitespace as semantically relevant: level of indent is used to identify code blocks, and line breaks are always significant.
 Indeed, SAI's parser is quite rigid as to what constitutes a single 'statement'; run-on code with heavily nested calls is strongly discouraged (if not impossible) -- and this is intentional.

 SAI exists to encourage understandable and maintainable programs through the affordance of a straightforward programming style.
-While Javascript allows (and perhaps even encourages) heavily nested expressions, opaque idioms and clever uses of the prototyping system, and while many people find use of these techniques to be personally rewarding, the truth of the matter is that professional code should never strive to be clever or creative.
+While Javascript allows (and perhaps even encourages) heavily nested expressions, opaque idioms and clever uses of the prototyping system, and while many people find use of these techniques to be personally rewarding, professional code should never strive to be clever.
 Instead, SAI encourages simplicity and elegance.

 My feeling is that if someone else of reasonable competency cannot easily understand what a program is doing on a cursory read-through, then one has failed as a professional programmer.
 James Joyce created some remarkable literary works of lasting significance, but when software used in a production environment is just as difficult to understand as _Finnegans Wake_, then as engineers we have utterly failed in our duty to our employers, co-workers and ultimately our customers.
 Good software should be written in the style of the New York Times, not Thomas Pynchon's _Gravity's Rainbow_.